Opinion | Awful new revelations about Trump and Jan. 6 show Mike Pence is no hero

 Regardless, we need to know how far Pence actually did try to go.
 Which raises a bunch of other questions.
 For instance, did Trump try to pressure the Justice Department to develop a fake legal rationale for Pence to somehow derail the electoral count?

-Richard Ben-Beniste, a member of the 9/11 commission, has suggested another line of inquiry: What was Pence’s own understanding of the plot Trump was trying to set in motion?
+Richard Ben-Veniste, a member of the 9/11 commission, has suggested another line of inquiry: What was Pence’s own understanding of the plot Trump was trying to set in motion?

 We know Pence told his security detail that he adamantly would not allow himself to be removed from the Capitol as the violence raged.
 So what exactly did Pence understand about the intentions of Trump and his co-conspirators?